wkoszek/lmt/README.md

 # LMT (Language Model Tool CLI)

-A unified command-line interface for interacting with various language models from OpenAI, Anthropic, and Google.
+A unified command-line interface for interacting with various language models from OpenAI, Anthropic, Google, and Grok XAI.
 This tool provides a simple way to send prompts to different LLM providers and automatically logs all interactions.

 ## Features